CeusMedia/HydrogenFramework/README.md

 ### Installing modules
 #### Module categories
 In the world of Hydrogen modules, there a several types of modules called category.
-Some module are very small and just provide one JavaScript file.
+Some modules are very small and just provide one JavaScript file.

 Others are complex and deliver:
 - views, maybe with forms and style definitions
 - language file (aka localization)
-- mails, if mails need to be send
+- mails, if mails need to be sent
 - jobs, to be executed via CLI or cron tab
 - HTML blocks to customer views and explain things
 .
 JavaScript, for dynamics with web views